Zdeněk Pouzar

-Zdeněk Pouzar (born 13 April 1932) is a Czech mycologist.
+Zdeněk Pouzar (13 April 1932 – 4 June 2023) was a Czech mycologist.
 Along with František Kotlaba, he published several works about the taxonomy of polypore, corticioid, and gilled fungi.
-Pouzar is a noted expert on stromatic pyrenomycetes.
+Pouzar was a noted expert on stromatic pyrenomycetes.
 Until 2012, he was the editor-in-chief of the scientific journal Czech Mycology.

+Pouzar died on 4 June 2023, at the age of 91.